cloudwu/ltask/README.md

 It implement an n:m scheduler , so that you can run M lua VMs on N OS threads.

-Each lua service (an indepentent lua VM) works in request/response mode, they use message channels to inter-communicate.
+Each lua service (an independent lua VM) works in request/response mode, they use message channels to inter-communicate.

 `root` is a special service that can spawn new services.
 For example,